 Callistephus chinensis.
 King Size Apricot China Asters are some of the most sensational cut flowers we know of.
 The large, pale pink flowers are showy without being garish, and luxuriant without going over the top.
 The elaborate flowers open up to 8cm (3") across, with slightly curled petals of the creamiest pink.
 They top stems around 90cm (35") tall and bloom all summer.
 Be sure to take frequent harvests of cut flowers, or at least keep the plants dead-headed to prolong and enhance the bloom time.
 Please follow the planting and spacing instructions closely.

 China Asters make some of the loveliest of all cut flowers.
 They really fill a vase, and they last for days and days.
 There are some tricks to growing healthy, productive plants, but great success can be had by following a couple of tried and true methods.
+Continue reading below for our tips on how to grow China asters from seed.

 Season & Zone